fkie-cad/ipal_datasets/README.md

 ##### Prerequisites

-Transcribing the datasets requires the `ipal-transcriber` and `shark` to be installed (see [IPAL - Transcriber](https://github.com/fkie-cad/ipal_transcriber) and https://tshark.dev/setup/install/).
+Transcribing the datasets requires the `ipal-transcriber` and `tshark` to be installed (see [IPAL - Transcriber](https://github.com/fkie-cad/ipal_transcriber) and https://tshark.dev/setup/install/).

 ##### Install